• FB

 Just look at that rich chocolate color and that frosting.
 God that frosting!
 Don’t you just want to take your finger and just slowly trace up the side of the cake praying you scoop up a mini chocolate chip as if you got a bonus prize?!

-Yeah I’m not going to play with you guys on this.
+Yeah, I’m not going to play with you guys on this.
 This cake is THE BOMB!
 Seriously, I went NUTS over this!
 Like seriously the cake almost didn’t get baked due to how incredible the batter was!
 But I love you guys too much to do that (plus I kinda seriously am in love with my new spinning tights and how they fit if you must know).
 LOL

 Sourcream Chocolate Bundt Cake

-HOWEVER I committed a cardinal sin apparently!
-I didn’t leave “enough” in the bowl for him to scrape out with the spatula.
-Yeah I know, I’m a horrible wife making my poor starving husband suffer like that!
 Shame on me!
-I mean how could I be so insensitive to actually scrape out the bowl and not leave him a 1/2 cup worth.
+I mean how could I be so insensitive to scrape out the bowl and not leave him a 1/2 cup worth?
 God, I hope he doesn’t tell on me!
 They may contact Protective Services on me for mistreating my husband who is just withering away… to 3 friggen % body fat LOL

 Sourcream Chocolate Bundt Cake2